Development

 e.g.

-To run a specific test, use:
+To run the tests of a specific class, use:

 e.g.